org-arl/jupyter-ieee-paper/README.md

 - `phantomjs`

 These allow high quality `bokeh` plots to be included in your paper.
 However, feel free to use `matplotlib` instead, if you prefer.

+## Credits

+The `ieee.tplx` template is adapted from work by [Julius Schulz and Alexander Schlaich](https://github.com/schlaicha/jupyter-publication-scripts).